ibm-cloud-docs/vpc/backup_service_vpc_faq.md

 # FAQs for Backup for VPC
 {: #backup-service-vpc-faq}

 The following questions pertain to the VPC Backup service.
-If you have other questions you'd like to see answered here, provide feedback by using the **Open Issue** or **Edit Topic** links after the FAQs.
+If you have other questions you'd like to see answered here, provide feedback by using the **Open doc issue** or **Edit topic** links after the FAQs.
 {: shortdesc}

 ## What is the VPC backup service?